cappuu02/Cybersecurity-Sapienza/2Semester/PND/3) IPV6 Addressing.md

 _Stateless_ $\to$ SLACC + DHCPv6
 _Statefull_ $\to$ DHCPv6

-Host join inot a new network and said "how can i get my IPV6 address global Unicast for this network?"
+Host join into a new network and said "how can i get my IPV6 address global Unicast for this network?"
 This packet is sent to a special destination address that is a link local multicast (IPv6 router of this link).

 Router send a router advertaisement.
 In this packet we said how the IP address is supposed to be created.
 (3 Options: stateless, stateless with DHCPv6 and statefull)